 You can use QR codes in business in many ways, such as business cards, promoting an event and even for business invoices:

-- Inventory Management: QR codes along with other 2D barcodes can be very important tools for manufacturing and inventory management, as you are able to track more than just product name and price.
-QR codes can also include information such as serial number, part number, lot information, dates and much more data points.
+QR codes along with other 2D barcodes can be very important tools for manufacturing and inventory management, as you are able to track more than just product name and price.
+QR codes can also include information such as serial number, part number, lot information, dates and many other data points.

 To scan a QR code using your phone, you must have a QR code reader installed.
 It’s as simple as holding your device’s camera over the QR code and your phone will automatically scan.
 However, if you are using them for commercial or business purposes, a barcode scanner can be a better option for time and efficiency.